These homemade bourbon marshmallows - made without corn syrup and flavored with whiskey - are just as fun to make as they are to eat!

 Oh, and be sure to stop back on Sunday, because we'll be using these bourbon marshmallows to make another tasty treat!

-Lightly coat an 8-inch square pan with nonstick spray.
-Line the pan with parchment paper and lightly coat the parchment with nonstick spray.
+- Lightly coat an 8x8 pan with cooking spray.
+Line the pan with parchment paper and lightly coat the parchment with cooking spray.
+Set aside.

-Pour 1/4 cup water into the bowl of a stand mixer.
+- Pour 1/4 cup water into the bowl of a stand mixer.
 Sprinkle the gelatin over the surface of the water and leave the mixture to set without touching it for 10 minutes while you move on to step 3.

-Add 1/2 cup water, sugar, and honey to a medium saucepan.
+- Add sugar, honey, and remaining 1/2 cup water to a medium saucepan.
 Cook over medium heat, stirring until the sugar dissolves.
 Bring the mixture to a simmer and cook without stirring until a candy thermometer reads 240°F, about 12-15 minutes.

-Pour the syrup into the gelatin mixture and beat on low speed until combined.
+- Pour the sugar mixture into the gelatin mixture and beat on low speed until combined.
 Once combined, increase speed to high (being careful not to cause any of the hot mixture to splash out of the mixer) and beat until the mixture becomes thick and fluffy and triples in volume, about 8-10 minutes.
 Add the bourbon and beat the mixture until combined.

-In a small bowl, whisk together confectioners sugar and cornstarch and set aside.
+- In a small bowl, whisk together confectioners sugar and cornstarch.
 Dip each marshmallow square into the bowl and gently coat each side with the sugar mixture, tapping off any excess.